-The mean duration and frequency of LLJs exhibits a clear dependence on geographical location and season (Figure 6).
+The mean duration and frequency of LLJs exhibit a clear dependence on geographical location and season (Fig. 6).
 On average, LLJs last slightly longer and occur more frequently in the winter months.
-The mean duration averaged over space and time is 3.6 hours in winter and 3.4 hours in spring.
-In spring, the northeast of Iowa experiences the highest frequency of LLJs, with the detection algorithm using a 20% variable threshold detecting LLJs on up to 20% of hours.
-The mean LLJ duration in this season and region of Iowa approaches 4.5 hours.
-Conversely, the western part of the state is characterized by higher terrain elevation and larger terrain variability and exhibits a wintertime maximum of both LLJ duration and frequency (27% of hours) (Figure 6) consistent with formation of LLJs resulting from drainage-flow induced gravity waves (Prabha et al., 2011; Udina et al., 2013).
-Mean wind vectors at a nominal wind turbine hub-height of ~ 100 m a.g.l. under LLJ and non-LLJ conditions suggest marked difference in both the mean wind direction in winter and spring and the mean wind directions (averaged in polar space) associated with LLJ and non-LLJ conditions (Figure 6(a) and (b)).
-The mean winter flow direction for both LLJs and non-LLJs exhibits a westerly component for all grid cells considered, while easterly flow components are more common during the spring months.
-Rotor plane wind directions during LLJ events exhibit more spatial variability than during non-LLJ events.
-Springtime LLJs exhibit less spatial variability in wind direction than winter LLJs, coinciding with the increased frequency of winter LLJs compared to spring LLJs.
-Springtime LLJs are most frequently associated with northeasterly flow over the northeast of the state, while winter LLJs are most frequently associated with southwesterly flow in the northwest of the state.
-Analyses of the seasonality and spatial variability of mean LLJ wind directions indicate that, during winter over the western portion of the state, LLJs are predominantly associated with southerly wind directions, while over eastern Iowa the LLJs are associated with more northerly flow (Figure 6(a)).
-Conversely, springtime LLJs over almost all of the state are dominated by easterly wind directions and are generally of substantially shorter duration over the western half of Iowa (Figure 6).
+The mean duration averaged over space and time is 3.6 h in winter and 3.4 h in spring.
+In spring, the northeast of Iowa experiences the highest frequency of LLJs, with the detection algorithm using a 20 % variable threshold detecting LLJs on up to 20 % of hours.
+The mean LLJ duration in this season and region of Iowa approaches 4.5 h.
+Conversely, the western part of the state is characterized by higher terrain elevation and larger terrain variability and exhibits a wintertime maximum of both LLJ duration and frequency (27 % of hours) (Fig. 6) consistent with formation of LLJs resulting from drainage-flow-induced gravity waves (Prabha et al., 2011; Udina et al., 2012).

-Fig 6. - (a) - Dec-Feb.
-Regional elevation (m) with contours of regions of highest 10% of LLJ frequency (>,26).
-Average LLJ (-) and non-LLJ (white) wind vectors at nominal turbine hub height of 100 m; (b) - Mar-May.
-Regional elevation (m) with contours (black, contour values given in white markers) of regions of highest 10% of LLJ frequency (>.19).
-Average LLJ and non-LLJ wind vectors at nominal turbine hub height of 100 m; (c) - Dec-Feb.
-Regional mean LLJ duration; (d) - Mar-May.
+Figure 6. (a) December-February.
+Regional elevation (m) with contours of regions of highest 10% of LLJ frequency (> 0.26).
+Average LLJ (pink) and non-LLJ (white) wind vectors at nominal turbine hub height of 100 m. (b) March-May.
+Regional elevation (m) with contours (black; contour values given in white markers) of regions of highest 10% of LLJ frequency (> 0.19).
+Average LLJ and non-LLJ wind vectors at nominal turbine hub height of 100 m. (c) December-February.
+Regional mean LLJ duration. (d) March-May.
 Regional mean LLJ duration.
 Black markers indicate wind turbine locations.